• Skip to primary navigation

 How to store zucchini insides?

-Once the insides of a zucchini has been taken out, place the flesh in a covered container in the fridge for up to 2-3 days until you are ready to cook the flesh.
+Once the insides of zucchini have been removed, place the flesh in a covered container in the fridge for up to 2-3 days until you are ready to cook the flesh.
 The color may change slightly, you can drizzle a small amount of lemon juice to stop this.
+Alternatively, place the flesh into a freezer friendly bag and store in the freezer for approximately 3 months.

 a brown bowl with chunky yellow zucchini dip with a couple of spoons on the side